Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/189_Rotate_Array.md

 ### Solution 2

-Every swap will put one number into its correct position, so the running time is O(n)
+Every swap will put one number into its correct position, so the running time is O(n).

 For example,